adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 - These models are shown to work well for this task [50, 49, 36, 58, 44, 3, 48].

-- A common paradigm in 3D semantic segmentation combinesa classifier stage and a Conditional Random Field toimpose smoothness and consistency [68, 69, 45, 66, 69].Random Forests [7, 15] are a popular choice of classi-fier in this paradigm and in 3D Segmentation in general[75, 17, 9, 8, 51, 67]; they use hand-crafted featuresto robustly provide class scores for voxels, oversegmentsor 3D Points.
+- 최근 추세는 `A common paradigm in 3D semantic segmentation `
+	- combines a **classifier stage** and a **Conditional Random Field** to impose smoothness and consistency [68, 69, 45, 66, 69].

+- Random Forests [7, 15] are a popular choice of classifier in this paradigm and in 3D Segmentation in general[75, 17, 9, 8, 51, 67]; they use hand-crafted features to robustly provide class scores for voxels, over segmentsor 3D Points.

-In [45], the spin image descriptor is used asa feature, while [68] uses a 14-dimensional feature vectorbased on geometry and appearance.
+- In [45], the spin image descriptor is used as a feature, while [68] uses a 14-dimensional feature vector based on geometry and appearance.

 Hackel et al.
 [27] also define a custom set of features aimed at capturing geometry,appearance and location.

 In these works, the RandomForests output is used as unary potentials (class scores) fora CRF whose parameters are learned independently.